 Oral presentation skills provide enlightened citizens with essential tools for cultural survival, and always have.
 The educated citizen should be able to assimilate, deliberate, and articulate ideas, beliefs, and experiences in a clear and affecting manner.
 To this end, a course in public speaking provides foundational training for the liberal arts student.
 Effective oral communication is more than learning to speak publicly, however.
 It encompasses understanding and training in a variety of skills applicable to communicating intelligently in contexts both public and private, on matters of both individual and collective concern.
-At King's, these skills include, but are not limited to: developing pointed purpose statements, strategically organizing ideas, validating ideas with substantive support, effectively wording ideas, delivering words with confidence, considering the ethical implications of one's ideas, and analyzing the messages of others accurately.
+At King's, these skills include, but are not limited to: developing pointed purpose statements, strategically organizing ideas, validating ideas with substantive support, effectively wording ideas, and analyzing the messages of others accurately.